dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 ### &#x1D76B; [Literature, Linguistics and Semiotics as Meditations on Cultural Touchstones](#literature-linguistics-and-semiotics-as-medititations-on-cultural-touchstones)

-So We hope to activate the true hidden power of the astral plane at the last sociocultural evolutionary stages of this particular paradigm of intelligent life.
+So, We hope to activate the true hidden power of the astral plane at the last sociocultural evolutionary stages of this particular paradigm of intelligent life.
 We do so by encouraging and reinforcing
 diversity: of mind, body and culture.
 This will accelerate our